One of the great innovations in diamond painting is the ability to upload photos and use them to diamond paint.

 Choose the size of the kit, the diamond style (round or square), and upload your desired photograph.

 However, before you decide on a photo, you need to follow some guidelines for a good outcome.

 Doing so will help you avoid disappointment and will ensure that your photo can support this type of artwork.

-The Size of the Image Is Important
+The Size of the Custom Diamond Painting Is Important

 If you have chosen a picture that is colorful and detailed, you need to size up.